-In the second half of the financial year, the Group reviewed its property lease arrangements and subsequently made the decision to consolidate office space, relocating its head office from McLaren and Williamson Streets, Bendigo to its data centre and offices located at Innovation Court, Kennington.
+During the financial year, the Group reviewed its property lease arrangements and subsequently made the decision to not negotiate a new lease for its office space at Peel Street, Ballarat.

-The McLaren and Williamson Street premises were vacated and make-good completed prior to 30 June 2022.
-As these leases contained further terms, the group performed a remeasurement of its right of use assets/lease liabilities which resulted in a gain on remeasurement of \$134,740 which has been disclosed as other income in the accounts.
+The Peel Street premise was vacated and make-good completed prior to 30 June 2023.
+As this lease did not contain any further terms, the group was not required to perform any remeasurements of its right of use assets/lease liabilities.

-After year-end, the Group also formally surrendered its existing lease for Innovation Court, Kennington, and entered into a new lease agreement securing an extended access to the property.
-The new 5-year lease commences 1 September 2022 and has an additional 5-year option.
+The Group also formally surrendered its existing lease for Innovation Court, Kennington, and entered into a new lease agreement securing an extended access to the property.
+The new 5-year lease commenced on 1 September 2022 and has an additional 5-year option.